Table of Contents:

 It’s an excellent weight loss solution and should be seriously considered by anyone interested in bariatric surgery.

-Why are some people are a success while other struggle?
+Why are some people a success while other struggle?
 Check out our Complete Guide To Bariatric Surgery.

 Gastric bypass has historically been the most popular bariatric procedure (Bariatric Surgery Data Management and Reporting Worldwide).
 Since 2011 gastric sleeve surgery has grown quickly in popularity and in 2015 is the most popular bariatric surgery option (largely the result of Lap Bands losing market share).
 However, this should not take away from the merits of gastric bypass surgery.
 It is still widely accepted as the ‘gold standard’ for bariatric surgery.
 Here’s why: